-Division 1.1 or 1.2
+- Division 1.1 or 1.2.

-Division 1.2 or 1.3
+- Division 1.2 or 1.3).

-Division 1.5 (Blasting Agents).
+- Division 1.5 (Blasting Agents).

-Division 2.3, Zone A (Poisonous Gases).
+- Division 2.3, Zone A (Poisonous Gases).

-Division 4.2 (Spontaneously Combustible Materials).
+- Division 4.2 (Spontaneously Combustible Materials).

-Division 6.1, PGI, Zone A (Poison Liquids).
+- Division 6.1, PGI, Zone A (Poison Liquids).

-Class 2 (Compressed Gases) Including Cryogenic Liquids.
-If your vehicle doesn't have racks to hold cylinders, the cargo space floor must be flat.
+Class 2 (Compressed Gases) Including Cryogenic Liquids: If your vehicle doesn't have racks to hold cylinders, the cargo space floor must be flat.
 The cylinders must be:

-Held upright.

-In racks attached to the vehicle or in boxes that will keep them from turning over.

-Cylinders may be loaded in a horizontal position (lying down) if it is designed so the relief valve is in the vapor space.
+- > Held upright. - In racks attached to the vehicle or in boxes that will keep them from turning over. - Cylinders may be loaded in a horizontal position (lying down) if it is designed so the relief valve is in the vapor space.

-Division 2.3 (Poisonous Gas) or Division 6.1 (Poisonous) Materials.
-Never transport these materials in containers with interconnections.
+Division 2.3 (Poisonous Gas) or Division 6.1 (Poisonous) Materials: Never transport these materials in containers with interconnections.
 Never load a package labeled POISON or POISON INHALATION HAZARD in the driver's cab or sleeper or with food material for human or animal consumption.
 There are special rules for loading and unloading Class 2 materials in cargo tanks.
 You must have special training to do this.

-Class 7 (Radioactive) Materials.
-Some packages of Class 7 (Radioactive) materials bear a number called the "transport index."
+Class 7 (Radioactive) Materials: Some packages of Class 7 (Radioactive) materials bear a number called the "transport index."
 The shipper labels these packages Radioactive II or Radioactive III, and prints the package's transport index on the label.
 Radiation surrounds each package, passing through all nearby packages.

 To deal with this problem, the number of packages you can load together is controlled.
 Their closeness to people, animals, and unexposed film is also controlled.

 The transport index tells the degree of control needed during transportation.
-The total transport index of all packages in a single vehicle must not exceed 50.Table A to this section shows rules for each transport index.
+The total transport index of all packages in a single vehicle must not exceed 50.

+Table A to this section shows rules for each transport index.
 It shows how close you can load Class 7 (Radioactive) materials to people, animals, or film.

 For example, you can't leave a package with a transport index of 1.1 within two feet of people or cargo space walls.

-Table 9.6: Do Not Load Table

-Do Not Load In The Same Vehicle With Division 6.1 or 2.3 (POISON or poison inhalation hazard labeled material).
-Animal or human food unless the poison package is over packed in an approved way.
-Foodstuffs are anything you swallow.
-However, mouthwash, toothpaste, and skin creams are not foodstuff.
-Division 2.3 (Poisonous) gas Zone A or Division 6.1 (Poison) liquids, PGI, Zone A. Division 1.1, 1.2, 1.3 Explosives, Division 5.1 (Oxidizers), Class 3 (Flammable Liquids), Class 8 (Corrosive Liquids), Division 5.2 (Organic Peroxides), Division 1.1, 1.2, 1.3 Explosives, Division 1.5 (Blasting Agents), Division 2.1 (Flammable Gases), Class 4 (Flammable Solids).
-Charged storage batteries.
-Division 1.1.
-Class 1 (Detonating primers).
-Any other explosives unless in authorized containers or packages.
-Division 6.1 (Cyanides or cyanide mixtures).
-Acids, corrosive materials, or other acidic materials which could release hydrocyanic acid.
-For Example: Cyanides, Inorganic, n.o.s.
-Silver Cyanide Sodium Cyanide.
-Nitric acid (Class 8).
-Other materials unless the nitric acid is not loaded above any other material.

-Mixed loads.
-The rules require some products to be loaded separately.
+Mixed loads: The rules require some products to be loaded separately.
 You cannot load them together in the same cargo space.
-Table 9.6 lists some examples.
+Figure 9.9 lists some examples.
 The regulations (the Segregation Table for Hazardous Materials) name other materials you must keep apart.

-- 2. Which three hazard classes should not be loaded into a trailer that has a heater/air conditioner unit? - 3.
+- 1. Around which hazard classes must you never smoke? - Which three hazard classes should not be loaded into a trailer that has a heater/air conditioner unit? - 3.
 Should the floor liner required for Division 1.1 or 1.2 materials be stainless steel? - 4.
 At the shipper's dock you're given a paper for 100 cartons of battery acid.
 You already have 100 pounds of dry Silver Cyanide on board.
 What precautions do you have to take? - 5.
 Name a hazard class that uses transport indexes to determine the amount that can be loaded in a single vehicle.